 There have been a lot of makeup trends over the years, but there’s one we’ve never seen and probably never will: cakey makeup.
 I’m talking visible foundation and/or powder that looks like it’s an inch off the skin, with product settling into lines, pores and other textured parts of the skin.

-There are different choices that lead to caked up makeup, and I’m here to help you not make those mistakes.
+There are different choices that lead to caked up makeup, and I’m here to help you avoid those mistakes.

 Shed The Dead (Skin).
 It all starts with skincare.
 Exfoliation removes dead skin cells that haven’t shed themselves from the surface of the skin.
 If you’ve got too many dermis corpses hanging out on your skin, foundation will cling to those, which will cause your makeup to look caked on.
 A regular exfoliation routine (unless you’re using something that’s contraindicated with exfoliation) will help eradicate this issue.